saeyslab/nichenetr/vignettes/seurat_wrapper.md

 ## NicheNet analysis on Seurat object: explain differential expression between two conditions

-In this case study, the receiver cell population is the ‘CD8 T’ cell population, whereas the sender cell populations are ‘CD4 T’, ‘Treg’, ‘Mono’, ‘NK’, ‘B’ and ‘DC’.
+In this case study, the receiver cell population is the ‘CD8 T’ cell population, whereas the sender cell populations are ‘CD4 T,’ ‘Treg,’ ‘Mono,’ ‘NK,’ ‘B’ and ‘DC.’
 The above described functions will consider a gene to be expressed when it is expressed in at least a predefined fraction of cells in one cluster (default: 10%).

 The gene set of interest are the genes differentially expressed in CD8 T cells after LCMV infection.
-The condition of interest is thus ‘LCMV’, whereas the reference/steady-state condition is ‘SS’.
-The notion of conditions can be extracted from the metadata column ‘aggregate’, the method to calculate the differential expression is the standard Seurat Wilcoxon test.
+The condition of interest is thus ‘LCMV,’ whereas the reference/steady-state condition is ‘SS.’
+The notion of conditions can be extracted from the metadata column ‘aggregate,’ the method to calculate the differential expression is the standard Seurat Wilcoxon test.